Texas Tech beats Oklahoma 69-61 at midpoint of Big 12 season

+”Good battle for the most part,” Oklahoma coach Lon Kruger said. ”I thought clearly the difference was they played much better than we did the last two or three minutes.”

 Ramsey and Edwards had consecutive 3-pointers in a 36-second span to give Texas Tech a 42-41 lead with 15 minutes left.
-There were eight lead changes over the next six minutes.
-Edwards hit a 3-pointer for a 51-49 lead, and the Red Raiders never trailed again.
+There were then eight lead changes over the next six minutes.
+Edwards hit a 3-pointer for a 51-49 lead, and the Red Raiders never trailed again though there were three more ties.

 Reaves scored the last eight points for Oklahoma, starting with a tying 3-pointer with 4:50 left before Texas Tech’s final run.